-Based on a research-backed curriculum, the CCNE- accredited online post-Master’s FNP Certificate at Utica College includes a practicum component, so you learn in a real-world clinical setting.
+Based on a research-backed curriculum, the CCNE- accredited online post-Master’s FNP Certificate at Utica University includes a practicum component, so you learn in a real-world clinical setting.
 Designed by practitioners with extensive experience in the field, the FNP program engages you with topics like health promotion and primary care, advanced pharmacology, and advanced assessment and diagnostic reasoning.

 Sample Plans of Study

 Click here for a sample plan of study for this program.
 Please check with your Success Coach for your individualized plan of study.